goodboy/tractor/README.rst

 Here there's four actors running in separate processes (using all the cores on you machine).
-Two are streaming (by **yielding** value in the ``stream_data()`` async generator, one is aggregating values from those two in ``aggregate()`` (also an async generator) and shipping the single stream of unique values up the parent actor (the ``'MainProcess'`` as ``multiprocessing`` calls it) which is running ``main()``.
+Two are streaming by *yielding* values from the ``stream_data()`` async generator, one is aggregating values from those two in ``aggregate()`` (also an async generator) and shipping the single stream of unique values up the parent actor (the ``'MainProcess'`` as ``multiprocessing`` calls it) which is running ``main()``.

-There has also been some discussion about adding support for reactive programming primitives and native support for asyncitertools_ like libs - so keep an eye out for that!

 .. _future: https://en.wikipedia.org/wiki/Futures_and_promises
 .. _borrowed: